ivan-hc/AM/README.md

 Reinstall only programs whose installation script has been modified in AM's online database.
 Use the "`--all`" flag to reinstall everything instead.

+NOTE, this only works with databases supported by "AM".
+Apps installed with the "`-e`" option and custom scripts created with the "`-t`" option are not supported.

 ------------------------------------------------------------------------
 ### `remove`, `-r`